-Ensuring your dog's wound is completely healed and closed, clean any dried blood or dirt away from the wound or incision using a cotton ball dipped in hydrogen peroxide.
+Ensuring your dog's wound is completely healed and closed, clean any dried blood or dirt away from the incision site using a cotton ball dipped in normal saline solution or warm water.
 Check the incision daily for the next two to three days to make sure your pet has not irritated it by licking or chewing.
 The healing process takes time, and your pet might have to wear an Elizabethan collar, also called an e-collar.
 Always follow your veterinarian's post-op care instructions.